 I remember the body of a dead Viet Cong splayed upright, impaled in the layers of concertina wire, its barbs his crown of thorns, marking the no-man’s land surrounding the perimeter of a firebase north of Danang.
 Killed trying to breach the base’s defenses, his catatonic face frozen forever in a final exclamation of horror and pain.
 His decaying remains adorned by war-hardened holiday revelers, with Christmas decorations and a sign, soiled with blood and entrails, wishing all joy, happiness, and good will from the 26th Marines.
-As we passed and entered the base, few even took notice.
-I heard one young Marine; newly arrived in Country, whisper to no one in particular, “Ho, fucking ho, fucking ho.”
+As we passed and entered the base, few even took notice, except, perhaps the one young Marine; newly arrived in Country, who whispered to no one in particular, “Ho, fucking ho, fucking ho.”

-Those who know little of war, except what they have seen in a Hollywood film or read in a book, can’t understand why intrusive memories of war linger and negatively impact our lives so profoundly.
-Nor can they understand why, even after so many years, we remain haunted by war, believing as they do, that when the killing is done, the horror will end.
+Those who know little of war, except what they have seen in a Hollywood movie or read in a book, can’t understand why intrusive memories of war linger, even after so many years, and impact our lives so profoundly believing as they do, that when the killing is done, the horror will end.
 That coming home and time will cleanse us of our sins and help us to mend.
 With the best of intentions, they are quick to offer a simple cure for what they see as war insanity, our mental illness.
-“Put the past behind you,” they tell us, “look to the future, and go on with your lives.”
+“You need only to put the past behind you,” they tell us, “look to the future, and go on with your lives.”

 We who have been there, however, the crazy ones, the insane, know the truth that there are some wounds even time can’t heal, and the memories of war remain, forever alive and toxic.
 Wherever you "look" or not, eyes wide opened or closed . . . it’s there.
 The innocence of youth dies quickly when killing becomes a rite of passage.